-With atrial fibrillation care available at convenient locations across northeast Ohio, our board-certified physicians perform a thorough medical examination, along with the latest in diagnostic tests to record the heart’s rhythm or identify any irregularities.
+With care available at locations across northeast Ohio, our physicians perform a thorough medical examination and diagnostic tests to identify heart rhythm irregularities.
 Tests for AFib include:

 - Electrocardiogram (ECG): A noninvasive recording of the electrical activity of your heart.